PhiDuyAnh/Python-Exploratory-Data-Analysis-EDA-/README.md

 ## Disclaimer
 This project was inspired by a Youtube video made by Ryan & Matt Data Science which you can find [here](https://www.youtube.com/watch?v=4sZFkPw87ng&t=2781s).<br/>
 However, please bear in mind that all the codes in the Jupyter Notebook uploaded above and the summary of findings in this README file were written by me!

+## Dataset Overview
+The dataset contains more than **7M race records** registered between 1798 and 2022.
+More specifically, it contains **7,461,226 ultra-marathon race records from 1,641,168 unique athletes** in CSV format.
+The dataset can be downloaded on Kaggle [here](https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running/data).